Tar Heal Paws

 Our pet therapy teams consist of one volunteer and one dog who commit to an extensive training process in order to receive certification.
 Sometimes teams include staff members and an additional volunteer liaison for support.

 The training process can be labor intensive in the beginning to become a Tar Heal Paws team, but the rewards are tremendous.
-In addition to being Pet Partner certified, dogs must undergo annual veterinarian exams, and be up to date with their immunizations.
+In addition to being Pet Partner registered, dogs must undergo annual veterinarian exams, and be up to date with their immunizations.
 All owners will undergo a shadowing and mentoring process before becoming a Tar Heal Paws team.

 - We ask that volunteers commit to at least two visits per month.

-- Volunteers must be 18 years old and have earned a high school diploma or GED.
+- Volunteers must be 18 years old.

 How to Apply

 - First, become a Pet Partner, our outside certifying organization.

 - Once you are certified and trained, complete an online application.